arpitbbhayani/articles/blogs/slowsort.md

     # last elements of both subarrays and move the
     # higher among the both to end of the right subarray
     # ensuring that the highest element is placed at the
-    # correct position
+    # correct relative position
     if a[m] > a[j]:
         a[m], a[j] = a[j], a[m]

     # now that the rightmost element of the array is at
-    # the correct position, we invoke Slowsort on all the elements
+    # the relatively correct position, we invoke Slowsort on all
-    # except the last one.
+    # the elements except the last one.
     _slowsort(a, i, j - 1)

 def slowsort(a):
     """in-place sorts the array `a` using Slowsort.